And 11 Other Questions About the Most Important Number In Your Marketing

 There is a lot of great info on this simple report.
 It shows the following:

 It’s a lot of good info.
 But it’s all specific to that one domain name.
-To understand the competition for any phrase, you’d have to search for the phrase, then enter the domain of each of the high ranking pages into Open Site Explorer, which would take a while (it would also require the paid version of Moz).
+To understand the competition for any phrase, you’d have to search for the phrase, then enter the domain of each of the high ranking pages into Link Explorer, which would take a while (it would also require the paid version of Moz).

 So here’s a way to see the authority of all of the high ranking pages for a given phrase all at once, right there within the search results: use the Mozbar Chrome Extension.